Name: Charity Corson97

 |

-The latest record I can find for Charity is from the 1835 tax duplicate
+The latest record I can find for Charity is the 1835 tax duplicate for

-for Columbiana twp, Hamilton county, Ohio.
-There is a John C Wood of that
+Columbiana twp, Hamilton county, Ohio.
+There's a John C Wood of that

 township in the census for 1840 but he appears to have been born in the